19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (b) any explosive within the meaning of the Arms and Explosives Act (Cap.
 13);

-(c) any radioactive material within the meaning of the Radiation Protection Act (Cap.
-262);
+(c) any radioactive material within the meaning of the Radiation Protection Act 2007;

 (d) any substance which owing to its nature, composition or quantity constitutes a danger to property or human life or health; and